farling42/fvtt-import-realmworks/README.md

 0.3.19 Add module configuration setting to set the preferred Actor type when generating Actors from statblocks.
 When decoding PF1 Actors, check for presence of "challengerating" element to choose 'npc' Actor type instead of 'character'.
 Better fix for HP calculation of PF1 Actors for Actors with multiple types of hit dice.
+Create link at start of each Journal Entry to the parent topic.
+The label for this link is a configurable parameter.

 0.3.18 Put HTML in correct place for worlds using the Cypher system (cyphersystem).
 When importing a Hero Lab .por file, store just the HTML if the tool doesn't support full Actor creation.